thradams/cake/ownership.md

 #### Comparison with C#'s `out` parameters

-`_Ctor` looks like C#'s `out`: both let the callee receive storage the caller has not initialized, on the understanding that the callee will initialize it.
-C#'s `out` is backed by **definite assignment** — the compiler rejects any code path in the callee that returns without assigning the `out` parameter — and `_Ctor` is checked the same way, against the implementation, not just assumed:
+`_Out` looks like C#'s `out`: both let the callee receive storage the caller has not initialized, on the understanding that the callee will initialize it.
+C#'s `out` is backed by **definite assignment** — the compiler rejects any code path in the callee that returns without assigning the `out` parameter — and `_Out` is checked the same way, against the implementation, not just assumed:

 <!-- runnable -->